Sacha Hughes: Personal life

 Her father is Australian-born and her mother is a New Zealander.
 She has two older brothers and one older sister.

-In 2014, Hughes retired from professional tennis citing a succession of injuries including three stress fractures in her ribs.
+In 2014, Jones retired from professional tennis citing a succession of injuries including three stress fractures in her ribs.
 Upon retiring from professional tennis she completed her private pilots license.

 In 2016, she co-founded a website called RealYou, with her friend Stephanie Hughes, which seeks to encourage young women to grow their inner confidence, and offers personal support for the challenges that teenagers experience.
 Praised for openly discussing topics such as depression and body image, Hughes talks openly about her own experiences with such subjects.

-She resides in Auckland with her husband, Adrian Hughes.
+In 2023, she lives in Noosa, Queensland.

 Tennis career

 2003–2008

-In 2003, Hughes became the youngest person, female or male, to win the New Zealand 18&under National Championships at 13 years, one month.
+In 2003, Jones became the youngest person, female or male, to win the New Zealand 18&under National Championships at 13 years, one month.
 She defeated Lucy Cole in the final, 6–0, 6–1.

-Hughes began 2005 ranked outside the top 500 juniors in the world and finished inside the top 75 thanks to winning three tournaments in a row, including the Oceania Junior Championships held in Lautoka, Fiji.
+Jones began 2005 ranked outside the top 500 juniors in the world and finished inside the top 75 thanks to winning three tournaments in a row, including the Oceania Junior Championships held in Lautoka, Fiji.

 In 2006, she competed in all four Junior Grand Slam tournaments.
-She lost in the second round of the Australian Open to Dominika Cibulkova, second round of junior Wimbledon to Caroline Wozniacki and the quarterfinals of the US Open to Tamira Paszek.
+She lost in the second round of the Australian Open to Dominika Cibulková, second round of junior Wimbledon to Caroline Wozniacki and the quarterfinals of the US Open to Tamira Paszek.
 At 16 years old, she finished 2006 ranked 11 in the world junior 18&under ITF rankings.

-As a 17-year-old, Hughes lost in round one of the 2008 ASB Classic to second seed, Vera Zvonareva.
-Later in the year, Hughes teamed up with Justin Gimelstob and Serena Williams to play for the Washington Kastles World TeamTennis team.
+As a 17-year-old, Jones lost in round one of the 2008 ASB Classic to second seed, Vera Zvonareva.
+Later in the year, Jones teamed up with Justin Gimelstob and Serena Williams to play for the Washington Kastles World TeamTennis team.

 2009

-Sacha began 2009 ranked No. 306 in the world.
+Sacha began 2009 ranked 306 in the world.
 In June, she won her first professional tournament in Texas.
 In September she embarked on a 24 match winning streak.
-At a tournament in Darwin, Hughes won her second title of the year, recording a win over former top-10 player Alicia Molik who was working on a comeback.
+At a tournament in Darwin, Jones won her second title of the year, recording a win over former top-10 player Alicia Molik who was working on a comeback.
 Two weeks later, she won another title in Mount Gambier, defeating Molik in the final.
-The next week, Hughes' run continued in Port Pirie, where she again defeated Molik in the final.
-Hughes then traveled to Rock Hill, South Carolina where she won another tournament without dropping a set.
-The following week, Hughes again raced to another final in Phoenix, but had her run snapped by Varvara Lepchenko.
+The next week, Jones' run continued in Port Pirie, where she again defeated Molik in the final.
+Jones then traveled to Rock Hill, South Carolina where she won another tournament without dropping a set.
+The following week, Jones again raced to another final in Phoenix, Arizona but had her run snapped by Varvara Lepchenko.
 After this run of good form, she was ranked at a career high of 167 in the world.